 Subscriptions can be an incentive for new customers.
 When set up correctly, they provide more reliable revenue streams, and improved scalability for product management.
-Your sales team must be set up for success though.
+However, your sales team must be set up for success.

-Subscription services–including recurring orders, shipments, and billing–present a huge opportunity for business-to-business enterprises.
-According to Gartner, “buyers and suppliers increasingly prefer subscriptions–both consumption- and term-based–so Chief Sales Officers (CSOs) must engage and reward sellers to offer the type of subscription model in demand.”
+Subscription services – including recurring orders, shipments, and billing – present a huge opportunity for B2B enterprises.
+According to Gartner, “buyers and suppliers increasingly prefer subscriptions – both consumption and term-based – so Chief Sales Officers (CSOs) must engage and reward sellers to offer the type of subscription model in demand.”

 eCommerce B2B Subscriptions Extend the Product Lifecycle